 National Instructor of the Year – 2003 & 2005

 Region 5 Contributor of the Year 2010 & 2012

 Contributor to Bahamas Gymnastics 2012

 Michigan Parks and Recreation Association – Community Service Award – 2013

 National Service Award for USA Gymnastics

-Shiftan studied English Literature and Philosophy (BA 1980) at the Hebrew University, Ceramics at Bezalel Academy of Art and Design, (1980 -1982), Eastern “The visual arts are a way to express yourself where words won’t do” Michigan University (MA 1984) and at Cranbrook Academy of Art and Design, (MFA 1986).
-Shiftan worked at Pewabic Pottery, Detroit Michigan (1986 to 1999) as Instructor, Production Manager – Senior Designer and Director of Education.
-She taught at Bezalel Academy of Art and Design (1999-2002) and is teaching ceramics at SUNY New Paltz, NY since 2003 where she is currently head of the Ceramics Program.
+Anat Shiftan studied English Literature and Philosophy (BA 1980) at the Hebrew University, ceramics at Bezalel Academy of Art and Design (1980 -1982), Eastern Michigan University (MA 1984), and at Cranbrook Academy of Art and Design (MFA 1986).
+Shiftan worked at Pewabic Pottery in Detroit, Michigan (1986 to 1999) as an Instructor, Production Manager, Senior Designer and Director of Education.
+She also taught at Bezalel Academy of Art and Design (1999-2002) and has been teaching ceramics since 2003 at SUNY New Paltz, NY, where she is currently head of the Ceramics Program.